binaryage/xrefresh/index.md

 <a href="/images/ffintro.png"><img class="raw-image" src="/images/ffintro.png" width="600"></a>

-#### Interenet Explorer
+#### Internet Explorer
-In Interenet Explorer 7 you can find XRefresh icon in the tools in the top right corner (the icon may be hidden in the chevron section).
+In Internet Explorer 7 you can find XRefresh icon in the tools in the top right corner (the icon may be hidden in the chevron section).

 <img class="raw-image" src="/images/ie7toolbar.png" width="306" height="46">